Collaboration is central to our approach.

 Deb Bathurst-Elliott RIBA

-Founder I Chartered Ecological Architect | Certified Passive House Designer | Permaculture Practitioner
+Founder I Chartered Ecological Architect | Certified Passive House Designer | Permaculture Practitioner | BA(Hons) Architecture tutor

 Our Whole-house Retrofit Passivhaus & Landscape led project, Stroud, Gloucestershire.. follow us . on Instagram & our blog (coming soon)

-Our Collaborators
+Collaborators include:

 Studio BE. is proud to work within a network of like-minded professionals who share our passion for environmentally responsible design these include:

-• Rowan Regenerative & Ecological Garden Designer (part-time in the studio)
+Rowan Schofield Regenerative & Ecological Garden Designer

 https://www.wildrowangardendesign.co.uk

-• Luke Inder – Architectural Technologist
+Luke Inder Architectural Technologist & all round good egg!